Find your frequently asked questions here

 There is no battery storage proposed at this site.

-We area assessing a number of grid options to facilitate a grid connection for Appin, which is not yet determined.
 The grid connection would be the responsibility of ScottishPower Energy Networks (SPEN) and would be subject to a separate consenting process by them.

 The project duration is likely to be up to 50 years.
 After this time, the wind farm will either be decommissioned, have its life extended or re-powered.
 A bond is put in place before construction starts and that bond is used to decommission the project at the end of its lifetime.